-1031.6.4 CRITICAL INCIDENT STRESS MANAGEMENT COORDINATOR
+1031.6.4 WELLNESS SUPPORT LIAISON

-The CISM coordinator should work with the Chief of Police or the authorized designee, liaisons, coordinators and other resources to make CISM and counseling services available to members and survivors who are impacted by a line-of-duty death.
-The responsibilities of the CISM coordinator include, but are not limited to:
+The Wellness Support Liaison should work with the department wellness coordinator or the authorized designee and other liaisons and coordinators to make wellness support and counseling services available to members and survivors who are impacted by a line-of-duty death.
+The responsibilities of the Wellness Support Liaison include but are not limited to:

-- (a) Identifying members who are likely to be significantly affected by the incident and may have an increased need for CISM and counseling services, including: - 1.
-Members involved in the incident. - 2.
-Members who witnessed the incident. - 3.
-Members who worked closely with the deceased member but were not involved in the incident. - (b) Ensuring that members who were involved in or witnessed the incident are relieved of department responsibilities until they can receive CISM support as appropriate and possible. - (c) Ensuring that CISM and counseling resources (e.g., peer support, debriefing, grief counselors) are available to members as soon as reasonably practicable following the line-of-duty death. - (d) Coordinating with the Survivor Support Liaison to ensure survivors are aware of available CISM and counseling services and assisting with arrangements as needed.
+- (a) Identifying members who are likely to be significantly affected by the incident and may have an increased need for wellness support and counseling services, including: - 1.
+Members involved in the incident. - Members who witnessed the incident. - 3.
+Members who worked closely with the deceased member but were not involved in the incident. - (b) Ensuring that members who were involved in or witnessed the incident are relieved of department responsibilities until they can receive wellness support. - (c) Ensuring that wellness support and counseling resources (e.g., peer support, Critical Incident Stress Debriefing) are available to members as soon as reasonably practicable following the line-of-duty death. - (d) Coordinating with the Survivor Support Liaison to ensure survivors are aware of available wellness support and counseling services and assisting with arrangements as needed.

-(e) Following up with members and the Survivor Support Liaison in the months following the incident to determine if additional CISM or counseling services are needed.
+(e) Following up with members and the Survivor Support Liaison in the months following the incident to determine if additional wellness support or counseling services are needed.